‘Bachelorette’ Producers Claim They Had No Knowledge Of Assault And Battery Charge Against Lincoln Adim

 — Hollywood Reporter (@THR) June 14, 2018

-“We employ a well- respected and highly experienced third party who has done thousands of background checks consistent with industry standards to do a nationwide background check in this case.
-The report we received did not reference any incident or charge relating to the recent conviction – or any other charges relating to sexual misconduct,” their statement read.
+“We employ a well-respected and highly experienced third party who has done thousands of background checks consistent with industry standards to do a nationwide background check in this case.
+The report we received did not reference any incident or charge relating to the recent conviction — or any other charges relating to sexual misconduct,” their statement read.

-Lincoln has not commented on his conviction since the news broke yesterday and neither has the Bachelorette herself.
-Lincoln is still in contention on the show currently and appears to be a frontrunner this season according to the previews.
-ABC has removed all press photos of Lincoln from their website, and will likely keep him off the Men Tell All special which happens at the end of each Bachelor or Bachelorette season.
+Lincoln has not commented on his conviction since the news broke yesterday, and neither has the Bachelorette herself.
+Lincoln is still in contention on the show currently and appears to be a frontrunner this season, according to the previews.
+ABC has removed all press photos of Lincoln from their website, and will likely keep him off the Men Tell All special, which happens at the end of each Bachelor or Bachelorette season.

 Lincoln has since made his Instagram page private after yesterday’s news and also has his account protected on Twitter.
-This is the second of Becca’s contestants to cause controversy since the premiere as Garrett Yrigoyen made the news for liking several transphobic and anti-feminist memes on Instagram in the past.
+This is the second of Becca’s contestants to cause controversy since the premiere, as Garrett Yrigoyen made the news for liking several transphobic and anti-feminist memes on Instagram in the past.

 To see how everything plays out between Becca and Lincoln, watch The Bachelorette every Monday night on ABC at 8 p.m.
 EST.